FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

 **Note:** Mosquitto will start running automatically after installation.
 However it will not start automatically on device bootup.

-We'll also need paho-mqtt, minimalmodbus, and Flask (which are Pip packages):
+We'll also need paho-mqtt, minimalmodbus, and Flask (which are pip packages):

 .. code-block:: none